Apr 28, 2022

 Below are a few scenarios in which you may choose to use zip files:

-Remember, before taking advantage of Unzip on Linux, you’ll have to SSH into your VPS server.
+Remember, before taking advantage of Unzip on Linux, you’ll have to SSH into your virtual private server.

 Debian and Ubuntu Systems